A Spectacular Trip to Texas: A Photo Journal....A Time to Heal

 Woody was My Loyal and Trusting Companion on This Road Trip

-Fortunately one of my nieces lives in Bridge City, Louisiana, which was on my way so I was able to spend the night with her going to and from Texas.
+Fortunately one of my nieces lives in Bridge City, Louisiana, which was on my way so I was able to spend the night with her while travelling to and from Texas.
 When I arrived heading to Austin, she had prepared a shrimp boil that was divine.
 The shrimp had just come out of the Gulf and were cooked perfectly.
 It was a meal prepared with love and lots of excellent flavors.
 The very last thing I wanted to do was go out a n y w h e r e after arriving so having such a meal waiting for me was indeed a treat.

 When I left, I took about ten pounds of those divine shrimp that were frozen to my sister and her family in Austin.
 I also took along left-overs from dinner, stowed away in an icy bath in my cooler.
 When at last my trusty Honda Fit brought me safely to my sister's home in Austin, tired but filled with excitement, we had left-overs for dinner and they were yummy just as they had been the night before.